jcdekoning/jcdekoning.github.io/_posts/2020-07-14-develop-github-pages-locally-with-docker.md

----
-layout: post
-title: Develop Github Pages locally with docker
+## Develop Github Pages locally with docker
----

 [The official github pages documentation][1] explains how you can test your Github Pages using Jekyll locally.
 I had a hard time installing all dependencies.
 A faster and easier way is to use the [docker image provided by Jekyll][2].
 Make sure you are using the image with the **pages** tag: `jekyll/jekyll:pages`.